tracy-git123/tracy-git123.github.io/projects/sendydeliverytime.md

       794.4000853649443
 ```

-4) Finally I applied the model to predict delivery times on the test dataset:
+4) Finally, I applied the model to predict delivery times on the test dataset:

 ```cpp
 xt = test1.drop('Time_from_Pickup_to_Arrival', axis=1)